-The Warwick Technology professional network aims to create a dialogue between industry and academia, by regularly welcoming technology experts and academic researchers to share innovation and best practice in webinars and face-to-face events.
+The Warwick Technology Network aims to create a dialogue between industry and academia, by regularly welcoming technology experts and academic researchers to share innovation and best practice via face-to-face events and webinars.

 Mairead Brady argues now is the time for marketers to re-assess their strategy as restrictions ease and a new post-pandemic normal begins.

 As AI replaces important tasks in the workplace, we need a nuanced debate about the nature of the work that remains, James Hayton argues.